Torrential rain, howling winds as Hurricane Lane nears Hawaii

 “Life threatening flash floods.
 This is a very dangerous situation.
 Avoid unnecessary travel,” Hawaii Governor David Ige warned on Twitter.

-While Lane has been downgraded to Category 3 on the five-step Saffir-Simpson scale, but out at sea it still packed maximum sustained winds of 120 mph (195 kph), the service said in an advisory early on Friday.
+While Lane was downgraded on Friday to Category 2 on the Saffir-Simpson scale, it still packed maximum sustained winds of 110 mph (175 kph), the service said on Friday.
+A Category 5 is the strongest hurricane on the Saffir-Simpson scale.

-As of 2 a.m.
-Hawaii time (8 a.m.
-EDT/1200 GMT), Lane was moving north at 5 mph (8 kph) and was about 200 miles (320 km) south of Honolulu, the service said.
-It was forecast to turn west on Saturday, lose some of its punch but move more quickly.
+As of 5 a.m.
+Hawaii time (11 a.m.
+EDT/1500 GMT), Lane was moving north at 5 mph (7 kph) and was about 180 miles (290 km) south of Honolulu, the service said.
+It was forecast to turn west on Saturday, lose some of its punch and move more quickly.

 Evacuations were underway on parts of Molokai and Maui islands, and some social media users reported power outages.